WillFranky/Ichimoku-trading/README.md

 - A first ML model in predicting trade probabilities.
 - The model needs more tweaking to improve its performance.
 - As interesting as the model is, it may not be the correct approach or may need additional adjustments to fit the use case set out in the initial problem.
 It was assumed that the majority of profits are realized when markets/stocks are breaking out, and that majority of breakouts fail.
 If a breakout is likened to a Tsunami, it may not be the best approach to consider tidal waves and daily noise in predicting these(?).
 E.g. Given how rare these events are, are datasets large enough to capture breakouts?
 Are there other factors to take into account which are more important?
+- In the current setup, the results are influenced by the sample size - to be revisited.

 Notes / learnings: